Mushrifah/Virtual-Hackathon/README.md

 ## RULES
 1. Teams should be made up of at most 4 individuals.
 2. Kernels must be committed before **Sunday @ 11:59pm GMT**.
-No points are gained for submitting before this time but all submissions after this time will not be accepted.
+No points are gained for submitting before this time but all submissions after this time will not be accepted. **Any teams that make any changes to their kernel after this time will be disqualified**
 3. Please include short description/summary of your
  - Model architecture and hyperparameters
  - and Why you used these models